MenaraSolutions/fluent-laravel/README.md

 Drawbacks: if the same text needs different translations in different contexts, this doesn't work well.

 It's hard to say how much of content is translated becase there is no original text dictionary.

+## Localization flow of Fluent

+## Note

+This package **will not** alter any of your files.
+This package creates an extra folder in `resources/` - `lang-fluent`, all new languagae files will be stored here.

+You can move back to standard translation implementation at any time.
+Simply comment out our service provider in `config/app.php`.